FloydWatson/fibonacciCalc---Multi-Container---Docker/README.md

         docker build -f Dockerfile.dev .
         docker run "id"

-will result in err conn refused. this is because no pstgres server is running.
+Will result in err conn refused.
+This is because no pstgres server is running.

 Worker standalone: